Services

 (Opiate Addiction Recovery Services Program)

-The OARS Program is a Level IV Outpatient pharmacotherapy program that provides methadone treatment to adults who meet the criteria for Opioid Dependence.
-Clients to the program must meet the standards set forth by the Texas Department of Health, the Food and Drug Administration and the Department of State Health Services.
-Priority population guidelines are adhered to in assessing program admission.
-Clients are prescribed methadone therapy and are monitored by a licensed medical doctor.
-Services include daily dispensing of therapeutic levels of methadone (Mon-Sun), individual counseling, group counseling, random urinalysis, physical examinations and lab work.
+The OARS Program is Level IV Outpatient program that provides Medication for Opioid use Disorder (MOUD).
+Patients are prescribed methadone treatment to adults who meet the criteria for Opioid Use Disorder (OUD).
+Patients entering the program must meet the standards set forth by the UT Health BeWell Institute on Substance Use and Related Disorders, Texas Department of State Health Services (DSHS) / Health and Human Services Commission (HHSC), Priority population guidelines are adhered to assessing program admission.
+Patients are prescribed methadone therapy and monitored by a licensed medical doctor.
+Services include daily dispensing of therapeutic levels of methadone (Mon-Sat), individual counseling, group counseling, random urinalysis, physical examinations and lab work.
 Ancillary services are provided in the form of referrals.
-The OARS Program serves the Coastal Bend area.
-The OARS program offers a Department of State Health Services (DSHS)-funded program, a Medicaid-funded program and a Private-Pay program.
+The OARS MOUD Program serves the Coastal Bend area.
+The OARS MOUD Program offers a UT Health BeWell Institute funded program, Medicaid, Federal, and a Self-Pay program.
 The OARS Program is a CARF accredited program.

 SAIL